 From reading personal accounts online, BANGS Shoes usually accepts “influencer” type personalities that have an engaged following and display a similar lifestyle aesthetic to the band.
 While in the Ambassador program, participants can meet other Ambassadors, and host their own events.
 Ambassadors take surveys to aid in products development, and VIP Ambassadors may help hand-select the entrepreneurs the company supports.
 Being an Ambassador also means that participants can say they “work with” or “represent” a brand.
 The Ambassador program appears to blend the hype of an exclusive group with the strong loyalty of an inclusive community within the exclusive group.

-The Ambassador position can be likened to an affiliate, as the participant will be heavily promoting BANGS Shoes.
-Each Ambassador will promote the brand by wearing the products, sharing discounts codes, and participating in Blitz Days.
+The Ambassador position is like an affiliate because the participant will be heavily promoting BANGS Shoes.
+Each Ambassador will promote the brand by wearing the products, sharing discount codes, and participating in Blitz Days.
 On these themed days, Ambassadors create and post content on social media wearing BANGS Shoes products.
 Ambassadors promote like affiliates, but unlike affiliates, Ambassadors are not paid and receive no commission.
 The Ambassador program is a voluntary position.

 Similar to a newsletter, the Ambassador program keeps supporters up-to-date and engaged with the brand.
 Similar to an affiliate program, the Ambassador program centers on promoting the brand while advertising perks and benefits of participating to supporters.